Frederick C. Colborne

-Frederick C. Colborne (November 14, 1916 – April 19, 2006) D.F.C., of Calgary, Alberta, Canada, was elected to the Legislative Assembly of Alberta in 1944 and served until 1971.
+Frederick C. Colborne (November 14, 1916 – April 19, 2006) D.F.C., of Calgary, Alberta, Canada, was soldier and a Canadian politician at municipal and provincial levels.
+He was elected to the Legislative Assembly of Alberta in 1944 and served until 1971.
+He first sat as a non-partisan MLA, then switched to the Social Credit party, for which he held a seat from 1948 to 1971.
+He also served on Calgary city council 1947–1948.

 Early life

-He served in Newfoundland during WWII, earning a Distinguished Flying Cross.
+He served in the Royal Canadian Air Force in Newfoundland during WWII, earning a Distinguished Flying Cross.

 Political career

-In 1944, there were 3 members of the armed forces (army, navy, and air force) elected to the Legislature.
-These three members did not represent a specific constituency but instead spoke for the men and women serving overseas in the Second World War.
-These 3 representatives had no political affiliation and sat on the opposition side of the House.
-Colborne was the representative of the Air Force.
+In 1944, seats in the Alberta Legislature were set aside for three members to represent members of the armed forces (army, navy, and air force).
+These three members did not represent a geographical district but instead spoke for the men and women serving overseas in the Second World War, one seat for each branch of the services.
+These three representatives had no political affiliation and sat on the opposition side of the House.
+Colborne was elected by 21 percent of the Air Force votes, to serve as the representative of the Air Force.

-He served on Calgary city council 1947–1948.
+While serving as MLA, he also served on Calgary city council 1947–1948.

-In 1948, he was elected in the Calgary electoral district as a member of the Alberta Social Credit Party.
+In 1948, with the armed forces seats abolished, Colborne joined the Alberta Social Credit Party and was elected in Calgary.
+He went on to serve in the Legislature until 1971.
 During his lengthy service as an MLA, he also became a member of Cabinet, serving initially as a Minister without Portfolio.
 In 1962, he became Minister of Public Works and then, in 1967, Minister of Municipal Affairs.
 He was defeated in Calgary Currie in the 1971 Alberta general election by Fred Peacock of the Progressive Conservatives.
-After his defeat from the Legislature he did not return to provincial politics.
+After his 1971 defeat, he did not try again to be elected.